 NO. PRINCIPLES AND CRITERIA INDICATORS

-Principle 1: Commitment to transpa arency
+PRINCIPLE 1: COMMITMENT TO T RANSPARENCY

-1.1 Growers and millers provide adequate information to relevant stakeholders on environmental, social and legal issues relevant to RSPO Criteria, in appropriate languages and forms to allow for effective participation in decision making.
-1.1.
-There shall be evidence that growers and millers provide adequate information upon request for information on (environmental, social and/or legal) issues relevant to RSPO Criteria to relevant stakeholders for effective participation in decision making.
+PRINCIPLE 1.1 Growers and millers provide adequate information to relevant stakeholders on environmental, social and legal issues relevant to RSPO Criteria, in appropriate languages and forms to allow for effective participation in decision making.
+1.1.1 There shall be evidence that growers and millers provide adequate information upon request for information on (environmental, social and/or legal) issues relevant to RSPO Criteria to relevant stakeholders for effective participation in decision making.
 Minor Compliance 1.1.2 Records of requests for information and responses shall be maintained.
-Major Compliance Specific Guidance: For 1.1.1: Evidence should be provided that information will include information on the RSPO mechanisms for stakeholders.
+Major Compliance Specific Guidance: For 1.1.1: Evidence should be provided that information is received in appropriate form(s) and language(s) by relevant stakeholders.
 Information will include information on the RSPO mechanisms for stakeholder involvement, including information on their rights and responsibilities.
 Guidance: Growers and millers should have a Standard Operating Procedure (SOP) to respond constructively and promptly to the information requested by the stakeholders with sufficient objective evidence.
 See Criterion 1.2 for requirements relating to publicly available documentation.
 See Criterion 4.1 on SOPs.

+See Criterion 6.2 on consultation.